fusor/s2i-apb/README.md

 $ cd s2i-apb
 $ make
 ```
 Note: you should only have to do this ONCE since this base image will not change in your APB development work flow.
+Also, you can skip creating the docker image and use the [docker.io/ansibleplaybookbundle/s2i-apb](https://hub.docker.com/r/ansibleplaybookbundle/s2i-apb/) image.

 ## Creating the APB image